Italian Passport Photo Requirements 2026: 35x45 mm Fototessera, White Background

 What are the Italian passport photo requirements for 2026?

-Use a 35 x 45 mm biometric fototessera, keep the face in the 32-36 mm range, use a white or very light uniform background, keep a neutral expression, and bring the number of prints required by your questura or related office.
+Use a 35 x 45 mm biometric fototessera, keep the face at about 70-80% of the photo height, use a white uniform background for passport guidance, keep a neutral expression, and bring the number of prints required by your questura or related office.
 The biometric rules are stable even when the submission path changes.

 Can I wear glasses in my Italian passport photo?